raghavavigneshwar/SDG-GOAL3-USING-POWER-BI/README.md

 The dashboard allows users to select and visualize different indicators under SDG 3 using slicers.
 This feature enables the exploration of various health-related metrics, providing flexibility in analysis.

 ### Page 1: Analysis on India and Neighboring Countries
 - **Visualizations**: Trends over time for countries in South Asia, comparing them to the world average.
+Displays changes concerning each indicator and other selected indicators over time for chosen countries.
 - **Key Focus Countries**: Bangladesh, Bhutan, China, India, Nepal, Pakistan, and Sri Lanka.
 - **Analysis**: Displays changes concerning each indicator and other selected indicators over time for chosen countries.
 Users can filter data by gender, region, and specific health indicators for detailed analysis.
-- **Visualizations**: Displays changes concerning each indicator and other selected indicators over time for chosen countries.
 - **Functionality**: Users can filter data by gender, region, and specific health indicators for more detailed analysis.

 ### Page 2: Analysis by Continent
 - **Visualizations**: A continental breakdown of indicators from 2000 to 2023.
+Displays changes concerning each indicator and other selected indicators over time for chosen continents.
 - **Insights**: Highlights the continents with the highest values concerning the indicators, particularly Africa and Asia.
-- **Visualizations**: Displays changes concerning each indicator and other selected indicators over time for chosen continents.
 - **Functionality**: Users can filter data by gender, region, and specific health indicators for more detailed analysis.

 ### Page 3: Top & Bottom Countries